derek-knox/Coding-For-Designers/book/Interactive Code/Authoring, Compiling, and Executing.md

 The output of this compilation process results in code that the computer *executes* in real-time.
 This process often manifests as an interactive user interface in an application or an interactive environment in a game.

 With Unity, the process is:
-1. *Author* code in a text editor and/or with Unity's built-in UI that generates code
+1. *Author* code in a text editor or with Unity's built-in UI that generates code
 2. Click the "Build" button to *compile* the authored code into an executable package
 3. *Execute* this file's code on the target operating system in real-time
     - Remember file extensions?
     - Remember decoding?

 With JavaScript in a web browser, the process is:
-1. *Author* code in a text editor and/or a tool that helps generate code
+1. *Author* code in a text editor or a tool that helps generate code
 2. View a web page that hosts your authored JavaScript code, the browser *compiles* it on the fly
 3. This compiled code is then automatically *executed* in real-time